pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/fwpmk/nf-fwpmk-fwpmipsectunneladd2.md

 This function cannot be called from within a read-only transaction, it fails with **FWP_E_INCOMPATIBLE_TXN**.
 See [Object Management](/windows/desktop/FWP/object-management) for more information about transactions.

-**FwpmIPsecTunnelAdd2** is the specific implementation of **FwpmIPsecTunnelAdd**.
+**FwpmIPsecTunnelAdd2** is a specific implementation of **FwpmIPsecTunnelAdd**.
 See [WFP Version-Independent Names and Targeting Specific Versions of Windows](/windows/desktop/FWP/wfp-version-independent-names-and-targeting-specific-versions-of-windows) for more information.

 ## -see-also